Veklury® (remdesivir)

 Clinical Data: RDV Use in Immunocompromised Patients

-A phase 3, randomized, adaptive, double-blind, placebo-controlled, multicenter study evaluated the safety and efficacy of RDV (n=541) vs placebo (n=521) in hospitalized adult participants diagnosed with COVID-19 with evidence of lower respiratory tract infection.6 Immune system disorder (definition not provided) was noted as a comorbidity in 32 (6%) and 41 (8%) participants in the RDV and placebo groups, respectively.
+A phase 3, randomized, adaptive, double-blind, placebo-controlled, multicenter study evaluated the safety and efficacy of RDV (n=541) compared with placebo (n=521) in hospitalized adult participants diagnosed with COVID-19 with evidence of lower respiratory tract infection.6 Immune system disorder (definition not provided) was noted as a comorbidity in 32 (6%) and 41 (8%) participants in the RDV and placebo groups, respectively.
 Efficacy and safety results were not provided for this subset of participants.1

 RDV IV Outpatient Study: PINETREE